The Constitution of the Chinese Students and Scholars Association in Cambridge

 The General Election shall be democratic and fair in principle, with its process public and transparent, in accordance with the following procedures:

-(1) Nominations for office shall be invited by the Secretary no later than seven days before the date of the AGM.
+(1) Nominations for office shall be invited by the Secretary no later than fourteen days before the date of the AGM.

 (3) If no nomination for an office is received by the close of nominations, there shall be an extension of seven days.